University of Otago: Residential colleges

 The University of Otago owns, or is in affiliation with, fourteen residential colleges, which provide food, accommodation, social and welfare services.
-Most of these cater primarily for first year students, though some have a sizable number of second and higher year undergraduates, as well as occasionally a significant postgraduate population.
+Most of these cater primarily for first year students, though some have a sizeable number of second and higher year undergraduates, as well as occasionally a significant postgraduate population.
 While some teaching is normally undertaken at a college, this generally represents a small percentage of a resident's formal tuition.

 Most colleges actively seek to foster a sense of community and academic achievement amongst their members through, variously, intercollegiate competitions, communal dining, apartment groups, traditionalism, independent students' clubs, college events and internal sporting and cultural societies.

 The colleges are geographically spread over the Dunedin urban area: